Overview of Arizona Taxes

 Navajo County

-The typical homeowner in Navajo County pays $1,024 annually in property taxes, less than half the national average.
-That is in part because of the county’s relatively low home values.
-The median is just $135,800.
-Even taking that into account, however, rates are quite low.
-The average effective tax rate in Navajo County is 0.75%.
+The typical homeowner in Navajo County pays $1,180 annually in property taxes, less than half the national median.
+That is in part due to the county’s relatively low median home value ($189,900).
+As a result, the effective property tax rate in Navajo County is 0.62%.

 Apache County

 If you are in search of an area with low taxes on real estate, look no further than Apache County.
-The median real estate tax payment is now $1,018, which is over twice the rate it used to be at $505 but still almost three times less than the national average.
+The median real estate tax payment is just $653, which is just a fifth of the national median.
+Meanwhile, the median home value here is just $58,400.